Man City star Gabriel Jesus issues response as he's asked if he wants to play for a club like Real Madrid | Goal.com

 It means that the Spaniards will have to score at least twice in England to progress, and while this would seem to point to City being strong favourites, the Brazilian forward says he and his team-mates are prepared to take nothing for granted.

-"But now we have to focus on the return match.
-There is nothing done or resolved, we do not trust [that City are already through] – they are Real Madrid.
-They have a lot of quality and we will have to concentrate."
+"But know we have to focus on the return leg.
+Nothing is done yet and the result either, we believe in ourselves: This is Real Madrid.
+They have a lot of quality and we have to be very focused."

 Meanwhile, Jesus felt that the red card received by the Madrid captain for bringing down the Brazil international as he bore down on goal was a logical decision by referee Daniele Orsato.